davidwrede/chef-web-docs-1/includes_template/includes_template_partials_variables_attribute.rst

      }
    end

-where each of the partial template files can then be combined using normal |ruby| template patterns within a template file, such as:
+where each of the partial template files can then be combined using normal Ruby template patterns within a template file, such as:

 .. code-block:: ruby